losefor/losefor/README.md

 # 🌱 what i'm currently learning ... ?
 - Advanced concepts for Mongodb
 - Advanced concepts for Electron js
-- working to boost my knowledge about git and github too
+- Advanced Concepts about git and github and branching

 # what I’m currently working on ...?
-- 7days 7websites challenge to boost my UX and UI knowledge
+- Desktop app - video convertor with electron
-- desktop app - video convertor with electron
+- Advanced Concepts with React Native

 # 📫 How to reach me ...?
  you can reach me on